rainier-arjona/node_assignments/06 - Sequelize/04 Student Info II.md

 1. Create Forms:
     - Student Creation Form: Design a form to allow users to create a new student.
 The form should include fields for first_name, last_name, email, and age.
-    - Student Deletion Form: Design a form to delete an existing student.
-The form should include a field for entering the student ID to be deleted.
+    - Implement a button next to each student record in the table that allows users to delete the student.
+This button should submit a form to the /students/delete/:id endpoint.

 ### Validation and Testing